8 Tips to Protect Yourself from Malaria in Vietnam

 7) Understand Peak Dawn & Dusk Hours

-Mosquito activity in Vietnam, especially those species that transmit malaria, peaks during the early morning and late evening hours.
-Understanding this pattern is key to avoiding mosquito bites.
+Mosquito activity in Vietnam, particularly from the Anopheles species that transmit malaria, peaks during the early morning and late evening hours, when temperatures are cooler and humidity is higher.
+Understanding these patterns is one of the most effective ways to reduce your risk of mosquito bites and stay healthy while traveling.

 8) Know When to Seek Help